Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - HotKeys
 - Ability to use animation by entering its ID (maybe will make "Saved Anims" Section)
 - More Options sections
-- Search function (find needed anim from the list by using keywords or LayoutOrder number)
 - Add AnimSmoothFade setting
 - Add Tool anims working while playing Anims
 - More<br/>